Deardorff's Glossary of International Economics

 Interest bearing account An account in a bank or other financial institution that pays interest to the depositor.

-Interest equalization tax A tax levied between 1963 and 1974 by the United States of 15% on interest received from foreign borrowers, intended to discourage capital outflows.
+Interest equalization tax A 15% tax on interest received from foreign borrowers levied between 1963 and 1974 by the United States, intended to discourage capital outflows.

 Interest parity Equality of returns on otherwise identical financial assets denominated in different currencies.
 May be uncovered, with returns including expected changes in exchange rates, or covered, with returns including the forward premium or discount.
-Also called interest rate parity.
+Also called interest rate parity and interest parity condition.

 Interest rate The rate of return on bonds, loans, or deposits.
-When one speaks of "the" interest rate, it is usually in a model where there is only one.
+When one speaks of "the" interest rate, it is usually in a model or other context in which there is only one.

 Interest rate parity Interest parity